 Not surprisingly (bearing in mind proximity… latitude, soil similarities etc) it’s with the French cheeses that the British cheeses compete particularly well.
-But the French have the advantage of a start of centuries.
-From a marketing point of view the brands have become almost synonymous with the type.
+But, commercially, the French have the advantage of a start of centuries.
+From a marketing point of view the great French cheese brands have become almost synonymous with the type.
 In the case of melting cheeses, Gruyère, in particular, is a term used in recipes as being synonymous with ‘melting cheese’.

-In this post we’re looking at the British alternatives to the French and Swiss melting cheeses, What’s available locally that will fit the bill every bit as well?
+In this post we’re looking at the British alternatives to the French and Swiss melting cheeses.
+Below is a list of what’s available locally that will fit the bill every bit as well?

 Ogleshield is a brine-washed cheese created by Jamie Montgomery (of Montgomery Cheddar), made by cheesemaker, Tim Griffery, with a sweet, milky scent.
 It’s washed in a special brine every three days, and this gives a pungent moist rind, and extra depth of flavour to the cheese.
 Similar to raclette.

 Cornish Kern was voted Best Cheese In The World in 2017.
 I have tasted it – it’s pretty good, but to my mind not up there with the blue cheese greats….
 Stichelton and Gorgonzola.
 But for this purpose it is excellent…although the Ogleshield might work just a tad better.
 Buttery, caramel notes, it takes 16 months to mature.
 A very good alternative to a Comté.